ME-ICA/tedana/CONTRIBUTING.md

-# Contributing to ME-ICA
+# Contributing to tedana

-Welcome to the ME-ICA repository!
+Welcome to the tedana repository!
 We're excited you're here and want to contribute.

 These guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know by opening an [issue][link_issues]!